Redeployment process guidance

 Salary

-Where an individual is already paid at the grade for the vacancy they have applied for, the normal expectation will be that their current salary level will be matched.
-Where the grade for the vacancy is lower than their current grade, they will be paid at an appropriate point on the new grade; where it is higher they will paid at an appropriate point on the higher grade.
+Where an individual is already paid at the grade for the vacancy for which they have applied, the normal expectation will be that their current salary level will be matched.
+Where the grade for the vacancy is lower than their current grade, they will be paid at an appropriate point on the new grade; where it is higher they will be paid at an appropriate point on the higher grade.

 Non-acceptance of offers of suitable alternative employment

-Where an individual has been selected for and offered a redeployment opportunity they would normally be expected to accept this alternative employment.
-In most cases, by this stage the individual would have already identified the position as being suitable alternative employment, supported by their line manager and HR Manager.
+Where an individual has been selected for and offered a redeployment opportunity of the same grade they would normally be expected to accept this alternative employment.
+In most cases, by this stage the individual would have already identified the position as being suitable alternative employment, supported by their Line Manager and/or HR Manager.

 Redeployment of staff for reasons other than redundancy

-Further information on redeployment of staff for reasons other than redundancy is outlined here.
+The following link outlines further information on redeployment of staff for reasons other than redundancy.

 Contacts

-If you have any enquiries regarding redeployment please contact your HR Manager or Eddie Procter, Resourcing Manager.
+If you have any enquiries regarding redeployment please contact your HR Manager.